Taman Midah MRT station: Park and Ride

-Taman Midah MRT station has an adjoining multi-level park and ride facility which is located adjacent to Maybank (Taman Midah Branch) and is connected to Entrance A via a covered pedestrian link bridge.
+Taman Midah MRT station has an adjoining multi-level park and ride facility, located adjacent to Maybank (Taman Midah Branch) and is connected to Entrance A via a covered pedestrian link bridge.
 This facility has 1,355 car parking lots and 259 motorcycle parking lots.
 MRT users are charged a flat rate per entry per day; RM4.30 for car and RM1.10 for motorcycle.
 Parking payment must be made using the same Touch 'n' Go card used for the MRT ride in order to enjoy the flat rate.